Java Get File Type – Extract Document Metadata via GroupDocs

 Performance Optimization Tips

 When processing many documents or large files, performance becomes crucial.
-Here are proven optimization strategies:
+Here are proven strategies:

 1. Resource Management